ACHD (Adult Congenital Heart Disease Service) Clinic

 This is a general term for a range of birth defects that affect the normal working of the heart and great vessels.
 Congenital means a condition that is present at birth.
 Most people with congenital heart disease are well but will need lifelong specialist care.
 This is to help identify and treat any problems that may arise.
 The frequency of follow-up is determined by your condition and your symptoms.

-GUCH stands for Grown-up Congenital Heart Disease and ACHD – Adult Congenital Heart Disease, so they mean the same thing.
-Both terms are used interchangeably and whatever term you prefer is fine by us.
-What matters is that the GUCH/ACHD Service is specifically for adults born with a congenital heart condition.
+ACHD stands for Adult Congenital Heart Disease.
+What matters is that the ACHD Service is specifically for adults born with a congenital heart condition.
 So this is your service and we want to provide the best care for YOU.

 How can I be referred to the service?